 About

-I’m a bioethicist and moral philosopher at the Johns Hopkins Berman Institute of Bioethics, where I direct the Master of Bioethics (MBE) degree program.
+I’m a bioethicist and moral philosopher at the Johns Hopkins Berman Institute of Bioethics, where I split my time between teaching at the graduate and undergraduate level, research, and communicating with the public.
 Although I’ve written on a fairly wide variety of topics in my career, the vast majority of my scholarship, speaking, and writing for the public falls into one of two research programs.

 The first involves the ethical and policy issues raised by pain, pain medicine, opioids, other drugs, addiction, and North America’s drug overdose crisis.
 My own entry into this topic was quite personal, after a motorcycle accident in 2015 left with me with a crushed foot, lots of pain, and extended series of reconstruction surgeries in my future.
 My experience with opioids and the difficulty getting off of them launched my interest in the topic, and eventually became the subject of my TED talk and my first book, In Pain.